 Justice Services Service Area Strategy

-The Multi-Service Strategy is designed to reduce recidivism, ensure successful reentry and help youth and disconnected TAY build the skills and resiliency to prevent further engagement in the juvenile or criminal justice systems.
-The Multi-Service Strategy will connect participants with providers who are able to work with them throughout their involvement in the system including making initial connections, as needed, while participants are in detention.
-Because of the multi-faceted needs of justice-involved youth and disconnected TAY, Multi-Service programming must be broad including services that encompass those funded under other Justice Services strategies.
-Multi-Service programs will provide a wide range of services including, but not limited to, case management, supportive services, mentorship, skill building opportunities, educational reengagement, access to resources, life skills workshops and connection to other positive activities that will help participants complete court mandates and permanently exit the justice system.
-Multi-Service programs may be required to provide intensive supervision, or day or evening reporting services, as well as services that help reduce opportunities to re-offend including house arrest and/or community monitoring.
-Multi-Service programs may also provide services that are gender responsive and/ or culturally based, depending on the needs of their participants, and may include family partnership activities as a part of their approach.
-Multi-Service programs will target youth and disconnected TAY who have made formal connection with the system, are in custody or reentering their communities.
+The Multi-Service Strategy is designed to reduce recidivism, ensure successful reentry and help youth and disconnected TAY who have made formal connection with the juvenile or criminal justice systems build the skills and resiliency to prevent further engagement.
+Multi-Service programs provide a wide range of services including, but not limited to, case management, supportive services, mentorship, skill building opportunities, educational reengagement, access to resources, life skills workshops and connection to other positive activities that will help participants complete court mandates and permanently exit the justice system.
+Multi-Service programs also provide services that are gender responsive and/ or culturally based and may include family partnership activities as a part of their approach.

 DCYF allocated $3,823,000 in annual funding to six programs across six agencies for the Multi-Service Strategy.